MediaServe/RT-Extension-Flock/README.md

 ## Configuration

 This extension does not need any configuration.
+The webhook address is taken from the scrip so you can use many webhooks at the same time.
+This will give you a lot of flexibility in using this extension.

 ## Usage

-1. Create a new Scrip
+1. Create a new `scrip`
-1. Choose a description and condition, for example 'On Create' to send a notification on newly created tickets
+1. Choose a description and condition, for example `On Create` to send a notification on newly created tickets
-1. Action is 'User Defined'
+1. Action is `User Defined`
-1. Template is 'Blank'
+1. Template is `Blank`
-1. Use the 'Customer action preparation code' to trigger Notify() in the extension
+1. Use the `Customer action preparation code` to trigger `Notify()` in the extension

 You need to call `RT::Extension::Flock::Notify()` with exactly two arguments:

-    message => {}
+    message => {},
     address => https://api.flock.com/hooks/sendMessage/<uuid>

-The message may contain multiple levels
+The `message` may contain multiple levels that will be converted to JSON before sending the webhook.

 ### Example code